HoelK/cmd_arguments_manager/README.md

   - Add 1 to the NUM_ARGS define
   - Add an ENUM corresponding to the arguement
-  - Add a new string representing the arguement in your init_args call
+  - Add a new string representing the arguement in init_args()
-  - Add a new bool if there are params in your init_args call
+  - Add a new bool if there are params in init_args()
   - Add the parameter check in check_argparam if you need one The implementation of the actual use of the arguements are left to the programmer